adaltas/node-nikita/docs/content/about/tutorial.md

 *Learn how to activate pretty reporting and detailed logs written in Markdown.*

-So far, the action output was used to manually print a message for the user with the `console.info` JavaScript function signalling a status of execution.
+So far, we retrieved the action output to manually print a message for the user with the `console.info` JavaScript function signalling a status of execution.
 This process is automatically managed by the `nikita.log.cli` action.
 A message is printed to the user terminal whenever the `header` metadata property is present:

 `embed:about/tutorial/samples/redis/3.log_cli.js`